|

 site and it was totally unexpected.
 I never would have known it was

-to see two ribbon snakes doing the dirty serpentine tango.
-We then
+see two ribbon snakes doing the dirty serpentine tango.
+We then headed

 herp the last two hours of the day.
 I climbed the bluff to look down